carlislerainey/adv-methods/hw/hw3.md

 Skim the front-end of the papers below and read the methods and analysis sections carefully.
 Just try to get a sense of how logistic regression is used in practice.

 * James D. Fearon and David D. Laitin.
-2003.
-"Ethnicity, Insurgency, and Civil War." *American Political Science Review* 97(1):75–90.
+2003. "[Ethnicity, Insurgency, and Civil War](http://www.carlislerainey.com/am-files/papers/FearonLaitin2003.pdf)." *American Political Science Review* 97(1):75–90.
 * Robert Huckfeldt and John Sprague.
-1992.
-"Political Parties and Electoral Mobilization:Political Structure, Social Structure, and the Party Canvass." *AmericanPolitical Science Review* 86(1):70-86.
+1992. "[Political Parties and Electoral Mobilization: Political Structure, Social Structure, and the Party Canvass](http://www.carlislerainey.com/am-files/papers/HuckfeldtSprague1992.pdf)." *American Political Science Review* 86(1):70-86.

 ## Replications